It’s easy to assume that building a successful business online is all about page views, but your biggest asset as a blogger isn’t even your blog!

 My only regret is that I didn’t start sooner!

 What about you?
 How has email worked for you?
 How has your email list transformed your business?
-And what are some of your goals for building your email list in 2017 and beyond?
+And what are some of your goals for building your email list?

 Leave your answers in the comments below!